Mengistu Haile Mariam: Memoirs

 In 2010, Mengistu announced the publication of his memoirs.
 In early 2012, a manuscript of the memoir, entitled Tiglatchin ("Our Struggle" in Amharic), was leaked onto the internet.
 Some months later the first leaked volume was published in the United States, and in 2016 the second volume followed.
 This time it was published in Ethiopia.
 Mengistu accused the remnants of the EPRP of leaking the first volume to sabotage his publication.

-Personal life

-Mengistu married Wubanchi Bishaw in 1968.
-They have a son, Andinet, and daughters, Tigist and Timihirt.